 One of the “spiritual mothers” and historians of Jewish feminism in Israel, Ada Maimon was a teacher by profession and a member of Ha-Po’el ha-Za’ir from 1913 to 1920.
 She was also one of the founders of Mo’ezet Ha-Po’alot, the General Council of Women Workers in Israel, and its secretary-general from its founding in 1921 to 1926.
 When she completed her term of office she founded Ayanot, a women’s farm near Nes Ziyyonah.
-With the establishment of the state, she served as a Mapai party member of the first and second Knessets and was responsible for the legislation of various laws related to women’s equality.
+With the establishment of the state, she served as a Mapai party member of the first and second Knessets and was responsible for various laws related to women’s equality.
 Her public activity, together with her role as historian of the feminist movement in Israel, were part of a long, determined struggle on behalf of Jewish women in Israeli society and, even more pronouncedly, in the Jewish religion.
 This struggle led to frequent conflicts between Maimon and the leaders of the Histadrut and the Labor Party, as well as to arguments with representatives of the religious parties and the Israeli Orthodox establishment.

 One of nine children, Ada Fishman was born in Marculesti, Bessarabia (Romania) on the Ninth of Av (July 22), 1893, and grew up as the daughter of a rabbi and scribe, Avraham Elimelekh Fishman (of the Maimon family) and Babeh Golda Fishman.
-In 1949, she and her brother Rabbi Juda Leib (1875–1962) changed their surname to Maimon to reflect their descent from Maimonides.
-Her family’s religious Zionist background led her to visit Palestine in 1908, together with her brother Juda Leib, one of the founders of the Orthodox Zionist Mizrachi movement, and to emigrate to Palestine as part of the Second Aliyah in 1912.
+In 1949, she and her brother Rabbi Juda Leib (1875–1962) changed their surname to Maimon to reflect their descent from Moses ben Maimon (Rambam), b.
+Spain, 1138Maimonides.
+Her family’s religious Zionist background led her to visit Palestine in 1908, together with her brother Juda Leib, one of the founders of the Orthodox Zionist Mizrachi movement, and to emigrate to Palestine as part of the Second Lit. "ascent."
+A "calling up" to the Torah during its reading in the synagogue.Aliyah in 1912.
 Early on in her life, her knowledge of classical and modern Jewish literature made her aware of—and opposed to—the inferior status of Jewish women.
 This opposition informed her lifelong career as an indefatigable fighter for women’s equality in the Israeli workers’ movement.

-In 1913, a year after she moved to Palestine, Maimon became an active member of Ha-Po’el ha-Za’ir, the non-Marxist workers’ movement of the Yishuv, whose members included most of the writers and philosophers of the Labor movement, such as Aharon David Gordon (1856–1922), Joseph Hayyim Brenner (1881–1921), Devorah Baron and Joseph Aharonovitch (1877–1937).
+In 1913, a year after she moved to Palestine, Maimon became an active member of Ha-Po’el ha-Za’ir, the non-Marxist workers’ movement of the Jewish community in Palestine prior to the establishment of the State of Israel.
+"Old Yishuv" refers to the Jewish community prior to 1882; "New Yishuv" to that following 1882.Yishuv, whose members included most of the writers and philosophers of the Labor movement, such as Aharon David Gordon (1856–1922), Joseph Hayyim Brenner (1881–1921), Devorah Baron, and Joseph Aharonovitch (1877–1937).
 In 1914 the Teachers’ Association invited her to open a coeducational Hebrew school for the children of families of the Old Yishuv in Safed.
-At the time, most Jewish residents of the city sent their daughters to the local mission school, but objected to the establishment of a secular Hebrew school in the city.
+At the time, most Jewish residents of the city sent their daughters to the local mission school but objected to the establishment of a secular Hebrew school in the city.
 While she was living in Safed, Maimon and two women friends attended the annual memorial celebration for Rabbi Shimon Bar Yohai (mid-second century c.e.) on Mount Meron, violating the Orthodox rabbis’ explicit ban on women’s presence there.
 When other women followed suit, the ban was abolished de facto.

 During World War I, Maimon was a member of the first women workers’ committees, which met secretly to strengthen the women’s demand that they be represented on workers’ committees and their unique employment problems be addressed.
 Like the other women pioneers of the Second Aliyah, she worked by turns in education and in temporary agricultural labor until 1918, when she was offered the position of treasurer of the Ha-Po’el ha-Za’ir party’s newspaper.
-Still she continued to work outside the party on behalf of women’s suffrage.
+Still, she continued to work outside the party on behalf of women’s suffrage.
 That same year, she published a call “To Hebrew Women” from the nonpartisan Women’s Organization of Jaffa, pointing out that “the good old days,” when a woman would say “Amen” to every word her patron uttered, were over and done with.
 Gone was the “Shekhinah” (Divine Presence) which used to hover over Jewish homes where the spirit of “nullify your will before that of your husband. … The question: ‘Hebrew woman, who knows your life?’” evoked the following reply: “‘I know it: emptiness, lack of personal content, a dangling limb in organized society; but with an aspiration to freedom, a desire for liberation from the human chains which permit me to take a few steps to a certain point and from that point on—a difference between you and me.’”